elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

-### Main Challenge
+### Sample Results Are An Estimate Of The Truth, Not Equal

+When discussing results of a hypothesis test to a non technical stakeholder, one of the most confusing aspects is communicating what has been observed vs what is likely to be the reality.
+By that I mean that the result of a ***sample***, whereas indicative of the result of a ***population***, it is not equal.
+It is an estimate.

+Most of the stakeholders kind of understand this, but it's not fully internalised.

-In most scenarios the hypothesis may not be applied to the whole population, but rather a sample.
+The challenge lies, of course, in the fact that in most scenarios the hypothesis may not be applied to the whole population, but rather a sample.
 A clinician cannot test all men for a new cure for prostate cancer.
 A pollster cannot ring every phone in a district.
 A company would lose a lot of money trying to reach out to every potential customer.

 When interpreting results of a sample it is important to remember:
 * whereas sample results are indicative of those of the population, they are not equal
 * sample variance may yield an extreme result
-* to avoid misinterpretation the analyst should guard themselves with statistical tools
+* to avoid misinterpretation the analyst should guard themselves with relevant statistical tools

+The final challenge of the analyst is to convey the results in a way that is meaningful to the stakeholder, without bogging them down in complicated detail.

+When it comes to collecting the sample data one of the key questions for the designer of an experiment is the sample size.

 ### Stop Criterion - Decision Rule for "Enough"

-One of the key questions for the designer of an experiment is the sample size.

 Stakeholders want reliable results at minimal cost, which is normally a balancing act because on the one hand data might be costly, in monetary terms, time or both.